vertefra/trivia/README.md

 This endpoint takes as argument a **Question** object with the following paramenters

-'''bash
 question = String,
 answer = String
 difficulty = Integer,
 category = Integer
-'''

-if succesfull returns the total number of questions in the database
+if succesfull, returns the total number of questions in the database

 #### GET /categories